eyeofparadox/eyeofparadox.github.io/content/posts/2008/09/gravity-in-a-distributed-process-driven-information-based-universe/index.md

 The quick and dirty translation of my underlying thoughts includes my conceptual understanding of spacetime as medium whose substance is energy, underlying and invested in the structure of space, with its static and graphic aspects, subject to dynamic and sequential distributed displacement, manifesting as time.

-In this model of reality, energy becomes mass by acquiring structure, which behaves in accordance to static and dynamic principles--like distributed information processing--because, whether viewed as physical structure or information, the energy invested in all structures is constantly rebalancing.
+In this model of reality, energy becomes mass by acquiring structure, which behaves in accordance to static and dynamic principles---like distributed information processing---because, whether viewed as physical structure or information, the energy invested in all structures is constantly rebalancing.

 It is simpler to just say that the gravitic effect implicit in a distributed process is a product of the conservation of energy, and it is possible that this is also true for real gravity.